Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: PA-Tool: Pretraining-Aligned Tool Schema Generation

 The representative name is selected as the candidate with the maximum peakedness:

-This criterion identifies the naming pattern that the model generates most consistently across multiple sampling attempts, indicating it represents the most deeply internalized pattern from the training data.
-In case of ties where multiple candidates achieve the same maximum peakedness score, we break ties by selecting the candidate with the minimum edit distance to the reference name:
+This criterion identifies the naming pattern that the model generates most consistently across multiple sampling attempts, suggesting that this pattern is the most deeply internalized from the training data.
+When multiple candidates tie for maximum peakedness, we select the one with the minimum edit distance to the reference name:

 where $\mathcal{C}^* = \{s_i \in \mathcal{C} : \phi(s_i) = \max_{s_j \in \mathcal{C}} \phi(s_j)\}$ contains all candidates with maximum peakedness.